What is SQL Injection (SQLI)?

-After inserting this query if the website loads normally then it gives an indication that it is vulnerable to an SQL injection.
+After inserting this query if the website loads normally then it indicates that it is vulnerable to an SQL injection.
 To confirm this suspicion, the hacker would put a wrong query:

-3. SQL Injection done through Time Based Query:
+3. SQL Injection is done through Time Based Query:

-In many cases the Vulnerable SQL queries would be displayed visually in a web page but can be still easy to find out.
-Hackers here instruct the database to wait for a certain time period before responding.
+In many cases, the Vulnerable SQL queries would be displayed visually on a web page but can be still easy to find out.
+Hackers here instruct the database to wait for a certain period before responding.
 If the site denies this and loads without any pause it means that they are not vulnerable.
 The SQL query implemented here would be similar to Boolean Attack but would have a sleep function in the query.
-For example if the sleep time is 5 seconds then it instructs the database to sleep for 5 seconds.
+For example, if the sleep time is 5 seconds then it instructs the database to sleep for 5 seconds.